wethod/learning-center-source/content/planning/index.md

 ## Production Plan

-Here you can express the percentage of the project's total value you are going to produce in each month.
+Here you can express the percentage of the project's value you plan to produce for each month.

 Past months are read-only and are automatically populated with the real production, based on the month's project status.
 You can edit future months but remember: a production plan can be saved only if you've distributed the 100% of its value, you can easily check this by looking at the total: a red total means that your planning is someway different from 100%.